PoojaVarmaMurali/semantic-release-thesis/README.md

 If you need to see the generated release notes:
 - Look at the GitHub Actions workflow artifacts.
 - Run the scripts locally if needed.

+### Thesis Objective

+This project aims to extend the functionality of Semantic Release to support:

+1. Multi-language monorepos: with scoped configuration for JavaScript, Python, Java

+2. AI-powered human-readable release notes: summarizing commit context in plain English

+3. Branch-specific behavior: Pre-releases on develop and stable releases on main

+It builds a production-ready automation system for consistent versioning and changelog generation across different languages.

+### Language Detection Logic

+The workflow includes automatic detection of which service (language) has changed, using:

+File extension patterns (e.g., .js, .py, .java)

+Project-specific files (e.g., setup.py, pom.xml, package.json)

+Git diff analysis to scope changed folders

+Fallback detection using directory scoring logic

+This enables only the changed language workflows to run per commit.